Are You Marketing With the One Thing We’re ALL Drawn To?

 - You get to it through awareness.
 But you never ‘arrive’.

-- It will guarantee your marketing is never salesy, hacky, or manipulativey.
+- It will guarantee your marketing plan is never salesy, hacky, or manipulativey.
 (Yes, I just made up that word.)

 - It’s as old as the Bible.

 You want marketing that gathers a crowd of raving customers.
 And you want to know if my opening claim is nuts.
 So here’s where we’re headed together.
-I’m going to share the ‘One Thing’ that makes for irresistible marketing and why it works.
+I’m going to share the ‘One Thing’ that makes for an irresistible marketing plan and why it works.
 Then we’ll tie it all together with a bumper sticker.

-When we’re done, you’ll know what to do in your marketing so you grow your business with your honesty and integrity intact.
+When we’re done, you’ll know what to do in your marketing plan so you grow your business with your honesty and integrity intact.

 What’s the ‘One Thing’ As Old As The Bible We’re All Drawn To?